mpcavalini/vitura-senior-dotnet-assesment-08-2025/README.md

   - Default sort is `createdAt desc`
   - Pagination should be stable under repeated calls with the same parameters
 - **Observability**
-  - Log one structured line per request with correlation ID, validated params, elapsed ms, and item count
+  - Log one structured line per request with correlation ID, validated params, elapsed ms and item count
   - Include error logs for validation failures
 - **Performance thinking**
   - Stay in memory for this exercise